 There’s been a lot of snow recently around the Alps at the moment.
 A lot!
-According to this article from SCUK, this is the best season start that Europe has seen in a long time.
+This is the best season start that Europe has seen in a long time.
 And it continues, check out this extract courtesy of WhiteLines’ Friday Fix:

 Here’s our latest dump alert from Anne-Marie Sainsbury in Morzine: “It started early on Wednesday and didn’t stop until late at night.
 I went up yesterday, visabilty was pretty sketchy but lovely floaty fluffy pow everywhere, even on the piste!
 It cleared up today but I didn’t get to go up cos I had to work, from what people have said it is still pretty awesome up there, still loads of untracked sections, plus the park and the stash are looking good.
 I am struggling to get in my front door as there’s knee deep snow in front of it – so if it’s that deep in town, you can imagine what it’s like up the mountain!”

 So the season’s kicking off with a great base, and if it continues, we’ll hopefully be shredding some pow in January.
 Finding good powder might not be the easiest thing mind, as I don’t really know the terrain too well.
 It’s one thing to get first lift up, but if you’re heading in the wrong direction once you’re up there you’re gonna miss out.
 But that’s another matter – perhaps I’ll start asking around – see if anyone is willing to give up their favourite spots.
 Unlikely.

 Hitting up the off-piste often makes me think about avalanche safety; the things that I know and the things that I don’t.
 Last season was a little strange.
 I bought my own beacon, practiced with it, read up on some avalanche theory, and then when I got to Fernie I never went out of bounds once.